-EERA Staff Analysis and Recommendations
+EERA Staff Analysis and Comments

-EERA staff has prepared a preliminary DSP, identifying the Permittee, the proposed LWECS, and additional proposed permit conditions.
+EERA staff has prepared a DSP, identifying the Permittee, the proposed LWECS, and additional proposed permit conditions.
 The proposed DSP is attached to these Comments and Recommendations.
-Commission approval of a DSP will initiate a formal public comment period and a Public Hearing.
+Commission approval of the DSP will initiate a formal public comment period and a Public Hearing.
+EERA staff has taken public comments and agency comments into consideration during the development of the proposed DSP.